Emmett Kelly: Author and later career

 When, on November 6, Evi gave birth to their daughter Stasia, a news photographer named Frank Beatty snapped a picture of a grinning Weary Willie as he spoke by telephone to the new mother.
 At the same time Beatty was shooting his picture of Emmett, a separate photographer had been dispatched to Sarasota where a photo of Evi and Stasia was also recorded, capturing both sides of the touching telephone conversation.

-After 14 years with Ringling Bros. and Barnum & Bailey, 1955 was Emmett's last season with the circus.
-Although he was already the most recognized clown in America, his family responsibilities, along with myriad new opportunities, were the catalysts that propelled his career to new heights.
+After 14 years with Ringling Bros. and Barnum & Bailey.
+The year 1955 was Emmett's last season with the circus.
+Although he was already widely recognized, his family responsibilities, along with new opportunities, were the catalysts that propelled his career to new heights.

 In the winter of 1956, Kelly was hired to play the role of Willie Voight in an upcoming television program titled The Captain from Kopenick.
 Under the terms of his 1956 circus contract, Kelly would appear with Ringling only during the indoor dates in New York and at the Boston Garden.

 On March 11, 1956, the sad-faced Willie was the first guest on the hit television show What's My Line?
 Because the character was so well known, each of the panelists was required to put on a mask before Willie appeared on camera.
 The interview segment that followed was a classic as Emmett stayed in character throughout, never speaking and responding only with a grunt.
 After Arlene Francis peppered Willie with questions for five minutes, she correctly identified his occupation as a clown and said, while still blindfolded, "The only clown's name that comes to my mind is Emmett Kelly".

 The circus was plagued with labor problems in 1956, and prior to its New York premiere, a picket line was set up outside of Madison Square Garden by both the Teamsters and the American Guild of Variety Artists.
 Many performers loyal to the circus were conflicted because of their membership in AGVA.
 Kelly, as well as clown Felix Adler and ringmaster Harold Ronk, chose not to cross the picket line, and their contracts were terminated.

 Within weeks, Weary Willie was appearing in a 45-minute stage show at New York's Roxy Theatre.
 Circus preceded a feature film and included acrobats, animal acts, and trapeze artists, along with performers on ice skates.